stalniy/grid/README.md

 Each batch command return an array of processed records, so it's possible to build response:

     records = Grid.build_for(@articles).run_command!('batch/update', :items => params[:articles])

     response = { :status => :success, :message => "Articles has been successfully updated"}
     response[:message] = recors.select(&:invalid?).map{ |r| r.errors.full_messages }.join(". ") if records.any?(&:invalid?)
     render :json => response

-So, *update* command requires only one parameter "items" - an array of hashes, each hash should have integer value with key 'id'.
+So, **batch/update** command requires only one parameter "items" - an array of hashes, each hash should have integer value with key 'id'.
-*remove* command requires one parameter "item_ids" - an array of integers
+And **batch/remove** command requires one parameter "item_ids" - an array of integers

-It's also possible to get information about columns and/or to add meta data in response.
+It's also possible to get information about columns and/or to add meta data into response.
 To get this information client should add *with_meta=1* into GET parameters.
 Example: # TODO: url